jaseg/openmind/README.md

 These schematics and code are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Do not build this stuff or even connect it to any living thing unless you ABSOLUTELY KNOW WHAT YOU ARE DOING!
 (Sorry for all the shouting.
 Although I do not like disclaimers, I have the bad feeling one might be necessary here... tell me if you know otherwise)

 What is it?
 -----------
 OpenMind is a take on an open source electroencephalograph, i.e. a device to capture "brain waves" - the tiny electrical signals your brain emits when working.
-By itself, the hardware can also be used as "just" a pretty high-resolution albeit slow ADC to upgrade your arduino (imagine gaining 12 bits...).
+By itself, the hardware can also be used as "just" a pretty high-resolution albeit slow ADC to upgrade your arduino (imagine gaining 12 bits of resolution...).

 Introduction
 ------------